sebr/bhyve-home-assistant/README.md

 ### Program Switch

 A **program** `switch` entity is created for each program attached to each zone.
 These switches can be switched on or off.
-They can be configured using the official BHyve app.
+They can be configured using the official B-hyve app.

 | Attribute              | Type           | Notes                                                             |
 | ---------------------- | -------------- | ----------------------------------------------------------------- |